exploits-forsale/solstice/README.md

 ### `shellcode_gen`

 Reads the resulting exe files from `shellcode_stage*/`, applies some patches to make the first few bytes jump to the entrypoint, and generates a flattened .bin file containing only the `.text` section.

+### `solstice_daemon`

+Changes firewall settings on the Xbox to allow traffic on port 22 and runs an SSH/SFTP server.

 ### General